CLT for generalized patterned random matrices: a unified approach: LES for independent entries

 Proposition \ref{lemma: Bpl general} is the backbone of this paper.
 The proof for Proposition \ref{lemma: Bpl general} is a bit long and involves some ideas from graph theory.
-For now, we shall skip the proofs of Propositions \ref{prop: W_k,p size 2} and \ref{lemma: Bpl general}, and move on to proving the main theorems, assuming that the propositions are true.
-The proofs of Propositions \ref{prop: W_k,p size 2} and \ref{lemma: Bpl general} are given in Section \ref{sec:proof of Bpl_prop}.
+For now, we shall skip the proofs of Propositions \ref{prop: W_k,p size 2} and \ref{lemma: Bpl general}, and move on to proving the main theorems.
+The proofs of these propositions are given in Section \ref{sec:proof of Bpl_prop}.